<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 6 minute read

 The Silencer is one of the earliest examples of a British martial arts action thriller, and it was shot mostly on a humble Canon XM1.
-We twisted RedShark Deputy Editor Simon Wyndham's arm to firstly admit that he had made it, and secondly to tell us all about it, and we discover that not all your closet skeletons should remain hidden.
+We twisted Simon Wyndham's arm to firstly admit that he had made it, and secondly to tell us all about it, and we discover that not all your closet skeletons should remain hidden.

 In between the day-to-day video jobs it made for a great distraction, and in fact helped me a lot in my development as a camera monkey.
-You learn a lot when you've not much to work with.
+You learn a lot when you've not got much to work with.

 Those were the days when standard definition ruled, and vast swathes of people still watched television on small 4:3 TVs, although in the UK 16:9 screens were common.
 Most of them still the CRT variety.
-DVDs were in full swing however, but the choice of camera for the budding Steven Spielberg was small.
-One of the weapons of choice for corporate work back then was the XL1S and its smaller sibling, the XM1.
+DVDs were in full swing however, but the choice of camera for the budding zero-budget Steven Spielberg was small.
+One of the weapons of choice for corporate work back then was the Canon XL1S and its smaller sibling, the XM1.
 By 2004 even these cameras were long in the tooth, but they kept plodding along.

 By this point I had my beloved 2/3” bad boy XDCAM camera, which was revolutionary at the time and produced far and away a much better picture than the Canon.
 It was a 'proper' camera with a 'real' lens, and it even had 'real' 25p.
 But the movie that I had started work on had begun life on an XM1 with an anamorphic lens attachment, because both Steve Lawson and I had one of these cameras each.
 It was an absolute pig of a rig that I despise to this day, with its limited zoom through and inability to hold focus.
-The digital film in question was called "The Silencer", co-directed by both myself and Steve, and starring a chap by the name of Glenn Salvage and actress Maye Choo, both of whom have gone on to much bigger and better things.
+The digital 'film' in question was called "The Silencer", co-directed by both myself and Steve, and starring a chap by the name of Glenn Salvage and actress Maye Choo, both of whom have gone on to much bigger and better things.

 We all have skeletons in the closet, and so here is the story of one of mine.